Grilled Fish (1 Fillet (6 1/4 Inches X 3 Inches X 3/8 Inches)) and Cooked Rice (1 Cup, Cooked)

 Portion Control

-Reduce the portion size of cooked rice to minimize the intake of quickly digestible carbohydrates.
+Reduce the portion size of cooked rice to limit carbohydrate intake and prevent a spike in glucose levels.

 Choose Whole Grains